elfakyn/knowledge/src/cloud/aws/services/s3_bucket_policy_weird_behaviors.md

 **The JSON that you've seen so far for bucket policies is not the actual internal representation of a bucket policy.** In a bucket policy, what you see is not what you actually get, and this is the source of many problems.

+There is some amount of guesswork in what follows since I don't have internal AWS access, but to my knowledge this is how things work in effect (it may be implemented differently).

 ### Saving and retrieving bucket policies

 When you click "save" on a bucket policy: